Parking Rules in the UK 2022

 So you’ve spotted a perfect car-sized gap along the kerb, with no road markings to indicate that you shouldn’t park there.
 But have you considered your visibility to other road users?
 For safety reasons, it’s illegal to park within 10m of a junction, unless road markings indicate otherwise.

-You also shouldn’t park near the brow of a hill or a humpback bridge, as oncoming traffic may not see your parked car until it’s too late.
+No. You also shouldn’t park near the brow of a hill or a humpback bridge, as oncoming traffic may not see your parked car until it’s too late.
 The same goes for parking near a bend in the road, capisce?
+Rule of thumb: if it’s dangerous, it’s probably illegal.

 Parking on a pavement law in the UK